 Pressed for time?
 Check out: A General Cover Letter that Isn't Generic: Sample for Multiple Positions [Tips]

-And now, step-by-step, here’s what a cover letter should say:
+Here's what a cover letter should say:

 Create a Professional Header for Your Cover Letter